Agustin199811/microservice-bank/README.md

 - `PUT /bank/accounts/{id}/deposit`: Deposit money into an account.
 - `PUT /bank/accounts/{id}/withdraw`: Withdraw money from an account.

-The Customers REST API exposes the following endpoints:
+The Customers REST API exposes Microservice 2 the following endpoints:

 - `GET /bank/customers`: Retrieve all customers.
 - `POST /bank/customers`: Create a new customer.

-The User Auth REST API exposes the following endpoints:
+The User Auth REST API exposes Microservice 3 the following endpoints:

 - `POST /bank/auth/register`: Register a new user.
 - `POST /bank/auth/login`: Login with your account.